wp-plugins/help-for-wp/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

 This plugin provides access to a range of free training videos for end users of WordPress.
-Once installed the plugin creates a new menu from which a user can browse the training videos.
+Access to the videos is from their WordPress Dashboard.

 == Description ==